RationAI/WSI-Service/.gitlab/issue_templates/story_qa_level_1.md

 - *AC: user can specify one or multiple channels when requesting image data*
 - *AC: image compression is compatible with fluoresence files*

+See the [Coding Practices](https://collab.mevis.fraunhofer.de/display/EMPAIA/Coding+Practices) page on collab for guidance on regulatory requirements.